gsilis/rails-facade-example/README.md

 # Rails Facade Example

 This is non-functioning code.
 A collection of files to start a dialogue about how to structure facades and views for things.
+Start in the `controllers/some_controller.rb` file, and follow the thread from there.

 ## Contributing